WRansohoff/nmigen_rv32i_min/README.md

 This is a work-in-progress implementation of [the core `RV32I` `RISC-V` instruction set](https://riscv.org/specifications/isa-spec-pdf/), written with nMigen.

-Currently it only runs very small pre-programmed assembly ROM images, and it barely fits in an `iCE40UP5K`, but it seems to work.
+Currently it only runs very small pre-programmed assembly ROM images, and it uses about 2/3 of the gates in an `iCE40UP5K`, but it seems to work.
 I'm planning to add a debugging interface and a module to read GCC-compiled program data from SPI Flash once the design is smaller.

 Know that I'm still learning how to use nMigen, and I wasn't experienced with digital logic design to begin with.
 So on the off chance that anybody stumbles across this, suggestions are always welcome!